hoangvu1806/Analyze-annual-death-data/README.md

 ### Number of Countries Included

-The dataset includes data from 227 countries worldwide.
+The dataset includes data from 216 countries and territories, along with 12 international organizations.

 ## Analysis and Usage